Citroen e-C4 Review 2023 | Top Gear

 What is it?

 Just as Citroen disguises its MPVs as SUVs so they sell better (not unsuccessfully – see the C3 and C5 Aircross), it’s just begun to do the same with its hatchbacks.
-The e-C4 is ostensibly a five-door family hatch in the same mould as a Ford Focus or Volkswagen Golf, but it’s higher-riding and has plenty of black plastic cladding around the bumpers and wheel arches to make it look all crossover-y.
+The e-C4 is ostensibly a five-door family hatch in the same mould as a Ford Focus or Volkswagen Golf, but it’s higher riding and has plenty of black plastic cladding around the bumpers and wheel arches to make it look all crossover-y.

 Advertisement - Page continues below

-HOW FAR CAN IT GO ON A CHARGE?
+GOTCHA.
+SO HOW FAR CAN IT GO ON A CHARGE?

 A 0 to 80 per cent charge takes half an hour (if you can find a 100kW rapid charger).
 A full charge takes around seven and a half hours on a domestic 7kW wallbox.